 \section{Global well-posedness}

-In this section, we consider the solution of the initial value problem \eqref{e1}.
-We see that if the initial potential $q(0)$ is in a given weighted $\ell^2$ space and the conserved quantity $c_{-\infty}$ is finite, then the solution is globally well-posed, which we shown in Proposition \ref{p2.1}. \begin{proposition} When $q(0)\in \ell^{2,1}$ and $c_{-\infty}$ is finite, the initial value problem \eqref{e1} admits a unique solution $q(t)\in\ell^{2,1}$ for $t\in\mathbb{R}$, and the solution is Lipschitz continuous about $t$. \end{proposition} \begin{proof} By the definition of $c_{-\infty}$, notice the initial potential satisfies $\norm{q(0)}_\infty<c_{-\infty}$.
-We discuss the solution of \eqref{e1} in the Banach space:
+In this section, we consider the solution of the initial-value problem \eqref{e1}.
+We assert that when the initial potential $q(0)$ belongs to a weighted $\ell^2$ space, the conserved quantity $c_{-\infty}$ is a positive constant, and the solution is globally well-posed as shown in the proposition below. \begin{proposition} When $q(0)\in \ell^{2,1}$, the initial-value problem \eqref{e1} admits a unique solution $q(t)\in\ell^{2,1}$ for $t\in\mathbb{R}$, and the solution is Lipschitz continuous about $t$. \end{proposition} \begin{proof} Recalling that $c_{-\infty}$ is constant and utilizing this fact, we solve the initial-value problem by Gronwell's equality.